-With a wealth of enthusiasm, Ap van de Kraats worked as a pilot for KLM for 33 years.
-The first 7 years as a co-pilot on the DC9 and then as captain on the DC9, B737, A310 and since 1994, the B747-400.
-This enthusiasm was large enough to continue his career after his retirement in 2011.
-He took the chance offered, to continue his career with Korean Air.
+For 33 years, Ap worked as a pilot for KLM with great enthusiasm.
+The first 7 years as a co-pilot on the DC9, and then as a captain on the DC9, B737, A310, and from 1994 on the B747-400.
+His enthusiasm was big enough that in 2011, after retiring from KLM, he didn’t want to sit idle and eagerly seized the opportunity to continue flying for Korean Air.

 Ap: “In that ‘after career,’ I was more than happy: new destinations, interacting with different people and cultures, etc. Very intensive but, in one word, amazing!
 Unfortunately, that came to an abrupt end around mid-2014 when I suddenly experienced significant physical problems, such as acute hearing loss, various neurological issues, and extreme fatigue.
 That marked the end of my flying career and the beginning of a challenging time filled with numerous doctor visits, accepting limitations, and searching for possible causes, and, if possible, solutions…

 Partly thanks to a colleague’s tip, I quickly discovered the cause of my symptoms: the air on board turned out to be contaminated with organophosphates, highly toxic substances that affect the nervous system.
 Even very low doses can accumulate in the body until they reach a critical level and then suddenly trigger the aforementioned symptoms.